kodango/copybetter/README.md

     <a href="https://www.google.com/" title="Google" target="_blank">Google</a>
     <a href="https://twitter.com/" title="Twitter" target="_blank">Twitter</a>
     ```
+* Aftre v1.1.7, this extension also provide a new feature to allow copy in page, you can enable globally or manually；

 Copy Better extension will remember recent N copy record in cache, you can find
 this list through clicking the toolbar icon.
 Select any copy cache item in the